Organization & Admin

 Managing Condition Codes

-1. Navigate to Settings > Condition Codes.
+1. Navigate to Setup > Condition Codes.

 Tip: